MalefactorIX/Damage-Processing-System/Faust/RoE.md

 [Guidelines]
 Raycast weapons are allowed, but must suffer from some form of inaccuracy or damage reduction with range and/or movement.
 Weapons firing in excess of 300 RPM must deal partial damage and cannot be lethal on a single-shot level.
 Weapons firing in excess of 600 RPM will not be permitted.
-Raycast weapons will also have the open-source review requirement in cases where it is suspected of non-compliance or the distributor cannot be trusted to provide credible testimony of its function
+Raycast weapons will also have the open-source review requirement in cases where it is suspected of non-compliance or the distributor cannot be trusted to provide credible testimony of its function.
 Note: Hybrid Raycast rounds also must be compliant with these regulations in order to be permitted.

 [If you fail compliance]